Audrey Hermans On life with a forgotten flute.

 Flute

-I’ve been looking for shomyo for a while.
+I’ve wanted to listen to shomyo for a while.

-Shomyo is Buddhist chanting — the kind that would have been part of the daily soundscape for anyone living in Muromachi-era Japan.
-The kind of music that hitoyogiri players would have grown up hearing, absorbing without thinking about it.
-When a teacher told them to add a yuri here, they didn’t need an explanation.
-They already knew what a yuri felt like, because they had heard it in the chanting, in Noh theater, in Shinto ritual.
-It lived in their bodies before they ever picked up a flute.
+Shomyo is Buddhist chanting — the kind that would have been part of the daily soundscape for many hitoyogiri players living in Muromachi-era Japan.
+Just like for us today, there was a soundscape for each layer of society.
+Hitoyogiri developed mainly in scholarly and monastic contexts, therefore its music is imbued with those specific flavours.
+The kind that we bathe in and that softly get absorbed into our own soundscape, without us even noticing.
+So, when a teacher told a hitoyogiri player to add a yuri here, they didn’t need an explanation.
+They already knew what a yuri felt like, because they had heard it in Buddhist chanting, in Noh theater, in Shinto ritual.
+It lived in their bodies before they even picked up a flute.

 For us, it doesn’t.
-We come to this music as outsiders, piecing things together from written instructions and the occasional lesson, without the cultural scaffolding that once made it obvious.
-So I’ve been trying, slowly, to build some of that scaffolding for myself.
+We come to this music as outsiders, piecing things together from written instructions or with the ancient disciplines that survived to this day relatively unchanged.
+But we miss the cultural scaffolding that once made it easy.
+So I’ve been hoping to build some of that scaffolding for myself by listening to Gagaku, Nohkan, and Shomyo.
+The first two can be found online, but the latter, if it still exists in Japan, is extremely hard to find anywhere else.

 The music sheet

-In hitoyogiri notation, a yuri — the gentle repeating of a note, the small wave that gives the music its breath — is represented by dots.
-Five dots stacked vertically means you play a low note five times before moving on.
+In hitoyogiri notation, a yuri — the gentle repeating of a note, is represented by dots.
+Five dots stacked vertically means you play a given note five times before moving on.
 That’s it.
-No indication of shape, no sense of how the wave is supposed to rise and fall, whether it should end abruptly or dissolve gently into the next sound.
+Unless we get specific instructions, there is no indication of shape, no sense of how the wave is supposed to rise and fall, no means to know whether it should end abruptly or dissolve gently into the next sound.

 Shomyo solves this differently.
 Instead of dots, it draws a line.
 The line undulates across the page, showing you exactly when the tone lifts and when it settles back down, how long the wave lasts, whether it ends on an upward flick or trails off.
 It is, in the most literal sense, a picture of sound.

 Seeing that line changed something for me.
 Suddenly the yuri wasn’t an abstract instruction — it had a shape.
-And that shape was different depending on the season.
+And in hitoyogiri music, that shape is different depending on the season.
 In Spring, the wave is bigger, fuller, like sap rising.
 In the interseason — the doyo period I’m in now, those transitional weeks between Spring and Summer — it flattens out.
-You barely move.
-You almost hold the note still, and the wave is just a whisper underneath it.
+You barely perceive its tremor.
 Seeing that drawn out made it intuitive in a way that dots never had.

 The space inside a single sound